-After the team has completed its 50 foot check, they will not be allowed to physically compare the team map with the fresh air base map.
-That is, no side by side comparison will be allowed; and no changes (edits) can be made to either map while the team is at the fresh air base or out of the mine.
-All edits must be made via the communications system.
+After the team has completed its 50-foot check, they will not be allowed to physically compare the team map with the fresh air base map.
+That is, no side-by-side comparison will be allowed; all edits must be made via the communications system.
 When the team has explored all accessible areas, accounted for all miners and completed all required work, they should return to the fresh air base and count off.
 At that time, no other changes can be made to either map and the captain should present all three maps to the person in charge of the mine and stop the timing device.
 The marked maps must show: the condition of all faces, stoppings and doors; the location of all placards or materials; the location of fires and barricades; and the location of dead bodies and survivors (including identification).
 Temporary stoppings that are erected shall also be shown as well as the location of any gas found or indicated by placards.
 If a team fails to explore the entire mine, the furthest point of advance shall be indicated on the maps by a line drawn across the entry with the appropriate mine map legend symbol.